Celine Dion Says Late Husband Gives Her The ‘Courage’ To Perform

 Today is Céline’s 51st birthday ????????Leave your love and wishes for Céline in the comments below ❤️ – Team Céline .
 Céline fête aujourd’hui son 51e anniversaire ????????Partagez lui votre amour et vos souhaits dans les commentaires plus bas ❤️ – Team Céline . . ???? : @DeniseTruscello

 Since Dion blazed the trail, many other contemporary artists have successfully had residencies in Las Vegas, including Britney Spears, The Backstreet Boys, and Cher.
-Jennifer Lopez, Janet Jackson Def Leppard, Pitbull, Bruno Mars, Christina Aguilera, Cardi B., and Lady Gaga are some of the major acts that will bring their star power to the Las Vegas Strip in 2019 reported Lavish Vegas.
+Jennifer Lopez, Janet Jackson Def Leppard, Pitbull, Bruno Mars, Christina Aguilera, Cardi B, and Lady Gaga are some of the major acts that will bring their star power to the Las Vegas Strip in 2019, reported Lavish Vegas.